bytefish/bytefish.github.io/blog/absurd_dotnet_example.md

 > and retries, and it does all of that without needing any other services to run in addition
 > to Postgres.

-All SQL scripts for creating the Absurd workflow inside your Postgres database are available at:
+All SQL scripts for creating the Absurd workflow system inside your Postgres database are available at:

 * [https://github.com/earendil-works/absurd](https://github.com/earendil-works/absurd)